 The trail leads you along the left side of the Passu Glacier on a rocky trail.
 Slowly but surely you rise alongside the Passu Glacier for incredible views of the icy formations across the expanse.
 Expect some early incline with a few steep hills as we grabbed five hundred meters of elevation to reach a small mountain cottage.
 Inside the cottage, we had a tea and snack while admiring the damage a giant boulder had inflicted onto the corner of the room.

 After rising further from the cottage, it was time to strap on the crampons and venture onto the precarious Passu Glacier.
-This is the most dangerous part of the trek and when having a guide is paramount.
+This is the most dangerous part of the trek and having a guide is paramount.
 The local guides know the route well and despite the fact that the glacier is constantly changing and evolving, they do a good job of finding a safe route to the other side.
 We followed their steps precisely and made our way to the center of the glacier, where there was much more room for error with wide paths of ice.
 The first couple hundred meters was riddled with crevasses and quite an interesting journey of winding turns.

 Once off the glacier and onto the other side, we could breathe a sigh of relief.
 Not only because we had reached safety but also because the day of trekking was all but over as we had reached the lower camp of Patundas.
 We set up our tents and cooking stations ready to settle in for the night.
 I actually decided to leave my tent in the bag and used one of the cottages, which even held up during a bit of stormy weather overnight.